Frequently Asked Questions

 - 1 person + 7 days on playa = about 10.5 gal

 - Bikes at Burning Man: Bikes are the most common mode mode of transport on the playa, and all participants are strongly encouraged to bring one.
 However, the playa does tend to destroy most mechanical/metal things, so a "nice" bike is not recommended.
+(Nice bikes are also far more likely to be stolen; sadly, this happens.)
 What ever you bring should: a) be in good working order, b) have a comfy seat (being saddle sore in the desert is not a good time), and c) have wide tires (road bikes are generally not recommended).
 Since this is a "Radical Self Reliance" event, anyone who brings a bike should also bring or otherwise arrange in advance to have some spare tubes, a pump, and the knowledge of how to change a bike tire.
-Other camp members will probably be more than willing to help with repairs if asked, but don't rely the kindness of others to keep your bike running.
+Your camp members may be able to help with repairs, but don't rely the kindness of others to keep your bike running.
 Find out more here.

-- Theme Camps: Here’s the 2009 Theme Camp Directory.
-Yes, there were over 700.
+- Theme Camps: Here’s the 2017 Theme Camp Directory.
+Yes, there are a lot.
 A few words about Theme Camps in general.
 Before leaving for the playa, many Burners often print out the list of the theme camps they'd like to visit.

 - Playa Names.
 Sometimes they are chosen for us (not always with results we appreciate), sometimes we choose them for ourselves (generally preferable), but having playa names promotes the general spirit of wild anonymous abandon on the desert.